GUIDE 2025

 Set Goals

 Depending on your experience, full-time writing can be quite a technical challenge.
 You need to write both internal documentation and external for exciting new features.
-Meaning, you’ll have more than a single target audience that is primarily non-technical people.
+You’ll have more than a single target audience that is primarily non-technical people.

 So you don’t falter, set practical goals.
 For example, a great starting goal for technical writers is to write a flawless first draft.
 What’s tricky about creating documentation such as end-user manuals is reviewing your work.

 It’s easier for a software developer to know when they did a good job.
-Although the software building process is arguably more complex, it’s evident if the final product doesn’t work.
+Although the software-building process is arguably more complex, it’s evident that the final product doesn’t work.

 When you start, you’ll need an editor to proofread the copy to ensure it’s simple and self-explanatory.
-But as you write more and more perfect first drafts, you’ll notice patterns that make an excellent copy.
+But you’ll notice patterns that make an excellent copy as you write more perfect first drafts.

 Finally, although your job is to write, that doesn’t mean that you’ll get all the necessary data all the time.